napari/napari.github.io/dev/_sources/gallery/3Dimage_plane_rendering.rst

 Display one 3D image layer and display it as a plane with a simple widget for modifying plane parameters.

+.. tags:: visualization-advanced, gui, layers

 ..
-GENERATED FROM PYTHON SOURCE LINES 8-54
+GENERATED FROM PYTHON SOURCE LINES 10-56